 This page provides a tutorial on using V-Ray's Render Mask feature.

-The Render Mask makes it easy to choose just a part of the image you'd like to rerender.
-It's more exact and offers more control than Render Region.
+The Render Mask makes it easy to choose just a part of the image you'd like to re-render.
+It's more accurate and offers more control than Render Region.
 It can be found in the Image Sampler (Antialiasing) rollout.

 Here's our base render:

 Let's dull the chrome material and match the hubcaps to the car body.
-In the case of the hubcaps, we'll change the diffuse color from pink to blue to match the car.
+In the case of the hubcaps, we change the diffuse color from pink to blue to match the car.

-Next, we'll select the objects to rerender: all the chrome parts, and the hubcaps.
+Next, select the objects to re-render: all the chrome parts, and the hubcaps.

-Then we'll go to the Render Setup window under the V-Ray tab, and choose the dropdown for Render mask in the Image Sampler (Antialiasing) rollout.
+Then we go to the V-Ray tab > Image sampler (Antialiasing) rollout and choose the dropdown for Render mask.

 From the dropdown we have several choices: